fpv-iplab/MECCANO/Challenge.md

 # Multimodal Action Recognition on the MECCANO Dataset ([ICIAP Competition with Prize!](https://iplab.dmi.unict.it/MECCANO/challenge.html))

+Submission deadline has been extended to August 07, 2023!!

 This is the official github repository related to the MECCANO Dataset.

 <div align="center">